Knowledge Hub

 for Growth

-In the early days of crypto, UK regulators largely adopted a hands-off approach.
-Crypto assets largely fell outside the scope of the Financial Conduct Authority’s (FCA) financial promotions regime*, leaving businesses in a regulatory grey area when marketing to UK consumers.
+Marketing crypto assets in the UK once fell outside the Financial Conduct Authority’s (FCA) financial promotions regime*, leaving you in a regulatory grey area when promoting to UK consumers.

 *The buying and selling of some crypto assets may be subject to existing regulations, which means the activity constitutes regulated activity under the Financial Services and Markets Act 2000.
 This will depend on various factors, such as how the crypto assets are promoted and sold.